William Friedkin, Oscar-winning director of ‘The Exorcist’ and The French Connection,’ dead at 87

 He followed that with “The Night They Raided Minsky’s,” about backstage life at a burlesque theater, and “The Birthday Party,” from a Harold Pinter play.
 He then gained critical attention with 1970’s “The Boys in the Band,” a landmark film about gay men.

 Friedkin had three brief marriages in the 1970s and ’80s, to French actress Jeanne Moreau; British actress Lesley-Anne Down, with whom he had a son; and longtime Los Angeles TV news anchor Kelly Lange.
+In 1991 he married Paramount studio executive Lansing.

-Friedkin has a new film on the way, too, “The Caine Mutiny Court-Martial,” starring Kiefer Sutherland that’s set to premiere at the Venice Film Festival next month.
+In recent years, Friedkin was often called on to reflect on his career around the 50th anniversaries of his classics and was always candid.
+He also wrote a memoir, “The Friedkin Connection,” which came out in 2012.
+And he wasn’t done working yet: A new film, “The Caine Mutiny Court-Martial,” starring Kiefer Sutherland, is set to premiere at the Venice Film Festival next month.

+Thinking back to the iconic car chase sequence in “The French Connection,” Friedkin told NBC News in 2021 that it was legitimately life-threatening and that he’d never do it again.

+“Everything you see, we actually did.
+There was no CGI then.
+There was no way to fake it.
+I just put the pedal to the metal, and we went 90 miles an hour in city traffic,” he said.
+“The fact that nobody got hurt is a miracle.
+The fact that I didn’t get killed, the fact that some of the crew members didn’t get hurt or killed.
+That’s a chance I would never take again.
+I was young and I didn’t give a damn.
+I just went out and did it.
+I set out to make a great chase scene and I didn’t care about the consequences, and now I do.”

 —-